luyadev/luya/docs/guide/ngrest-plugins.md

     public function setField($data)
     {
-        // This is triggered when the value from the angular api response trys to save or update the model with $data.
+        // This is triggered when the value from the angular api response tries to save or update the model with $data.
     }

     public function getField()